-Doctoral interns receive a stipend of $24,500, and are eligible for health insurance benefits.
-The intern’s academic program may provide limited student malpractice insurance.
-Prior to starting the training program, all interns must provide proof that they have secured malpractice insurance of at least $3M annual aggregate and $1M per incident.
-If the insurance provided by the intern’s academic program does not meet this level of coverage, the intern must obtain supplemental malpractice insurance to ensure this level of coverage.
-Inexpensive student malpractice insurance is available through the American Psychological Association Insurance Trust (APAIT).
-Doctoral interns who need assistance in locating supplemental malpractice should contact the Director of Training.
+Prior to starting the training program, all Interns must provide proof that they have secured malpractice insurance of at least $3M annual aggregate and $1M per incident.
+The Intern’s academic program may provide student malpractice insurance.
+If the insurance provided by the Intern’s academic program does not meet this level of coverage the Intern must obtain supplemental malpractice insurance to ensure this level of coverage.
+Inexpensive student malpractice insurance is available through The American Psychological Association Insurance Trust (APAIT).
+Interns who need assistance in locating supplemental malpractice should contact the Director of Training as soon as possible.

 Intern applicants must be in the process of completing a doctoral degree, preferably from an APA-accredited school.
 In addition, applicants must have completed all course work, practical training, and comprehensive exams prior to starting the doctoral internship.